What is a grievance?

 - Explain what you find unfair about any process.
 This could be in relation to being made redundant or under-performance accusations, for example, unrealistic time-frames to improve your performance, insufficient training or support, or bogus allegations.

 - A clear timeline with reference to facts, times, dates and parties involved.

 - If relevant, make reference to how your employer’s actions have affected your health.

 - Avoid being too emotive or inflammatory.
 Try to be as tactile and diplomatic as possible, even if you have particular views on certain individuals or how the business is run.
 In principle, the purpose of raising a formal grievance isn’t to enter into a “slanging match”.

 What actions should your employer take to deal with the grievance?

-Your employer should notify you of the grievance meeting in reasonable time and you should be given the opportunity for a colleague or trade union official to be in attendance, who will also have the ability to participate in the meeting, provide support and raise questions to your employer – however they cannot answer questions on your behalf.

-During the grievance meeting, you should be given the opportunity to fully state your case as well as suggestions for a resolution.
+You should be given the opportunity for a colleague or trade union official to be in attendance.
+They will also have the ability to participate in the meeting, provide support and raise questions to your employer; however, they cannot answer questions on your behalf.
+Furthermore, you should be given the opportunity to fully state your case as well as suggestions for a resolution.

 Following the meeting, your employer should give you a written response, informing you of the outcome without unreasonable delay.
-In some cases further investigation may be required, in which case a further meeting may also be needed.
+In some cases, further investigation may be required in which case a further meeting may also be needed.

-If your employer fails to follow proper grievance process, including holding a hearing either in person or in writing, an employment tribunal may increase any damages awarded by up to 25%.
+If your employer fails to follow the proper grievance process, including holding a hearing either in person or in writing, an employment tribunal may increase any damages awarded by up to 25%.